gautamkrishnar/tcso/README.md

  * Please try to make platform independent code.
 If the code is not platform independent then please use the naming convention: tcso_windows.cpp, tcso_linux.cpp
  * Add a readme.md to your language folder.
 You can use [this](https://raw.githubusercontent.com/gautamkrishnar/tcso/master/language-readme-example.md) as a reference.
  * Add changes to git index by using `git add --all .`
+7. Update this README by running `yarn update-readme`
-7. Commit your changes: `git commit -am 'Added new language'`
+8. Commit your changes: `git commit -am 'Added new language'`
-8. Push to the branch: `git push`
+9. Push to the branch: `git push`
-9. Submit a pull request :smile:
+10. Submit a pull request :smile:

 ##### Improving the existing TcSo
 You can browse the available TcSo and improve its code if needed and dont forget to submit a new pull request.